jota191/LambdaInterp/README.md

 # LambdaInterp

-An implementation of untyped lambda calculus.
+An implementation of (by now) untyped lambda calculus.